A little history about me and how my station came to life:

 After Field Day 1998 where I was exposed to contesting for the first time, I began seeking improvements to the station.
 I acquired a TH3JR and put it up at 45 feet fixed to Europe.
 Soon the rig was upgraded to an Icom IC-751A, and I even got the UX-14 for computer control with NA to log.
 I was in high cotton!

 Along the way I upgraded the rig again to a IC-756.
 In November 1999, a new Lightning Bolt 2-element 5-band cubical quad was my newest station upgrade along with the HD-73 rotator.
 This antenna was a very noticeable improvement to the station.

 Growing Pains! — The Good Kind!

-As often happens to young couples, the children began coming in 1997 and by 2003 we had acquired 4 harmonics.
-In consequence, we had outgrown our 2 bedroom house – all four children were sharing a 11’x 11′ bedroom.
+As often happens to young couples, the children began coming in 1997 and by 2003 we had produced 4 harmonics.
+In consequence, we had outgrown our 2 bedroom house – all four children were sharing an 11’x 11′ bedroom.
 It was time to find another home; my eye was also considering growing the station at the new location.

 A New QTH and New Shop to Call Home – With a New Home Eventually!

-In early 2005, we received an offer on our little home.
-We accepted the offer and had to move in 30 days, so the station was dismantled and boxed up for a couple of years while we scrambled to purchase of land, build the shop (which we lived in for 2-1/2 years) and finally build our new home in 2007.
+In early 2005, we received an offer on our little home (which was not listed for sale).
+We accepted the offer and had to move in 30 days, so the station was dismantled and boxed up for a couple of years while we scrambled to purchase the land, build the shop (which we lived in for 2-1/2 years) and finally build our new home in 2007.

 Our new QTH is 12 acres in rural western Ouachita Parish in northeast Louisiana.
 The majority of the land is pasture, with the only mature trees lying on the north and east boundaries of the property.
 It is a rectangle, running east-west 1,332 feet and north-south 400 feet.
 I’m located at 32.46222 -92.40288 in grid square EM32tl at 265 feet above sea level, which is high for Louisiana!